Lojay, the preacher’s son minting romantic anthems from stripper therapy

 “It made me feel good watching it, just knowing that I made music that could reach everybody,” he added.
 “There is a sense of verification, not validation that comes with that but I don't think I’ve gotten to that point yet and I hope not to get to that point anytime soon.”

-“Maybe when Elon Musk starts listening to my music and he is like, 'Hh yeah, come to the Giga Factory, let's see what we can work on,' yeah.
+“Maybe when Elon Musk starts listening to my music and he is like, 'Hi yeah, come to the Giga Factory, let's see what we can work on,' yeah.
 Maybe I might get like a little bit excited about that.”

 Recently, the singer Rema, whose, Calm Down, song peaked at the number-three spot on the Billboard Hot 100 chart in July, toured India.
 That caught Lojay’s attention.